xopxe/micro_rosso_platformio/README.md

 /TIP: include from a local folder to reduce rebuilding time/

 To start a module, you must include and, if needed, configure it in your `main.cpp`.
-Following mpu6050 example, add the following somewhere near the top and after the `#include "micro_rosso.h"`:
+Following the mpu6050 example, add the following somewhere near the top and after the `#include "micro_rosso.h"`:

 ```cpp
 #include "micro_rosso_mpu6050.h"